 [Update: February 8, 2016] So I forgot to post an update.
 I tried tweeting 8 times to various game companies about their game having seizure-provoking images.
 No response…and assume that’s enough evidence to prove my point that some advocacy organization with name recognition needs to take on the issue.

 Momentum is growing to eliminate the barriers that make it difficult or impossible for people with disabilities to play video games.
-An assortment of game accessibility specialists and organizations are advocating with and educating game developers on how to adapt their offerings for gamers with physical, sensory, and/or cognitive impairments many types of disabilities.
+An assortment of game accessibility specialists and organizations are advocating with and educating game developers on how to adapt their offerings for gamers with physical, sensory, and/or cognitive impairments and other types of disabilities.
 In addition some of these organizations work with individuals to resolve specific accessibility issues.

 Q: How might this trend bring about progress on the seizure hazard in many games?